Back to California

 Reporting Fraud in Workers' Compensation Insurance

-The bill requires insurance companies and rating organizations to report suspected premium fraud involving workers' compensation to the Employment Development Department, along with other agencies, and allows these entities to request detailed payroll information for investigation purposes.
+The bill requires insurance companies and rating organizations to report suspected premium fraud to the Employment Development Department (EDD) and allows them to request detailed payroll information from EDD for investigation purposes.

 What This Bill Does